I have this book.

 The original incarnation of this dish was much sweeter and had no ginger or chillies (I'm guessing that they weren't easily available in the olden days).
 But after a couple of attempts, the resurrection is complete.
 Tasty, garlicky chicken, red peppers and fat, juicy noodles in a slightly sweet/spicy sauce with crunchy almonds and topped with a tangle of bean sprouts and spring onions.
 A clear winner.

-And here's why you'll be with me on this resurrection -
+And here's why you'll be with me on the resurrection of these Quick Crunchy Chicken Noodles -

 - This is an easy dinner.
 Chop, stir fry, eat.